Master of Arts in Education major in Special Education

 Specifically, the program focuses on imbuing pre-service teachers, in-service teachers, and other professionals with theoretical groundings, management skills, and research skills through the program’s varied delivery modes.

 Through this program, the students will master core subjects in teaching and learning and special education.
-The degree will be awarded upon completion of 36 units or 1944 hours of course work which includes Thesis 1 and 2.
+The degree will be awarded upon completion of 36 units comprised of 30 units or 540 hours of academic coursework and six units of thesis writing (Thesis 1 and 2).

 Please click or tap on the sections below for more detailed information about the MA SPED program.